About Ontario Victim Services

 Ontario Victim Services supports the expansion of provincial victim services in communities across Ontario to ensure proper planning and implementation at the community, regional and provincial levels.

 The Victims' Justice Fund (VJF) is an important source of funding for key victims' services programming throughout the province.

 The VJF was established in 1996 under the Victims' Bill of Rights as a special purpose account within the government's Consolidated Revenue Fund.

-The money in the VJF is collected from victim fine surcharges imposed on fines under the Provincial Offences Act as well as the federal victim surcharge, which is imposed on Criminal Code and Controlled Drugs and Substances Act offences.
+The money in the VJF is collected from victim fine surcharges imposed on fines under the Provincial Offences Act as well as the federal victim surcharges imposed on Criminal Code, Controlled Drugs and Substances Act, and Cannabis Act offences.